-The Real Polling Catastrophe
+The Polling Crisis Is a Catastrophe for American Democracy

 David A. Graham: Brace for the ‘blue shift’

-When there’s an election that can give a definitive answer to a question, by telling us which candidate or policy Americans prefer, the problems with polling matter less, though they make vote-counting more stressful.
+When an election can give a definitive answer to a question, by telling us which candidate or policy Americans prefer, the problems with polling matter less, though they make vote-counting more stressful.
 But anything that happens outside of the quadrennial and midterm elections is now murky.
 Earlier this summer, Trump took a hard line against protests for racial justice following the police killing of George Floyd.
 As I noted at the time, there was a quick and significant drop in the president’s polling, especially among white voters.
 Trump never recovered that support in polls, but if the polls were off, who knows whether that drop was real, or whether white attitudes about racial justice have really changed?

-The inability to be able to rely on polling also undermines a range of generic political choices.
+The inability to rely on polling also undermines a range of generic political choices.
 Many voters decide which candidate they favor in primary elections based in part on rational calculations about who is most likely to win a general election.
-Policymakers make choices about what ideas they support or oppose based on what they think the public supports.
-If poll data is not reliable, though, the candidates that triumph in primaries are more likely to be the loudest and best-funded, and the policies politicians back may be run contrary to the wishes of the voters who elected them.
+Policy makers choose what ideas they support or oppose based on what they think the public supports.
+If poll data are not reliable, though, the candidates that triumph in primaries are more likely to be the loudest and best-funded, and the policies politicians back might run contrary to the wishes of the voters who elected them.

-Without reliable sources of information about public opinion, the press and by extension the public should perhaps employ a measure of humility about what we can and can’t know in politics.
+Without reliable sources of information about public opinion, the press, and by extension, the public, should perhaps employ a measure of humility about what we can and can’t know in politics.
 As wise as this may be—and even if people manage to act on it—that sort of epistemic humility risks falling prey to the same asymmetrical warfare that has characterized much of the Trump era.
 At the moment, the leader of the Republican Party is an authoritarian populist who claims to represent the “true” will of the people, despite losing the popular vote twice.
 The president is unlikely to exercise any such humility in claiming, without evidence, that public opinion is with him.
 He might be wrong, but without reliable polls, who’s to say otherwise?

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.